xchwarze/wifi-pineapple-cloner/build.md

 ## Manual Build steps

 0. You must have the dependencies installed for Binwalk and openwrt imagebuilder to work properly.
 For this you can see the script tools/dependencies-install.sh
+I recommend that you read the scripts I made to understand all the extra steps and other decisions that may not be reflected in these notes.

 2. Unpack firmware for get file system
 ```bash